 In the case of a voluntary withdrawal for medical/psychological reasons or any administrative withdrawal under this policy related to a physical or mental health condition, the student must submit a written progress assessment from a treating health professional as part of the request for reinstatement.
 The Director of Counseling and Health Services may require a release from the student to discuss current treatment and follow-up needs with the treating health professional, in order to assess whether the student is qualified and ready to return to the College and whether the College can provide the follow-up care needed to maintain the student’s enrollment.
 The Director of Counseling and Health Services approves the return of all students who have withdrawn or been withdrawn for medical or psychological reasons.

 Students who are reinstated following a withdrawal from college will comply with the degree requirements of the catalog in effect when they are reinstated.

 The dean of the school, on the recommendation of the graduate program director, may terminate the matriculation of any student who fails to make sufficient progress towards the degree or to cancel a student's registration if the student is registered for courses for which the student does not have the prerequisites.

 Candidates for the degree not in attendance for two calendar years will have their matriculation terminated.
-To reactivate their matriculation, these candidates must receive permission from the dean of the school.
-Such candidates, will need to reapply under the current admissions process and would be required to meet all current degree requirements within the five-year period from the beginning of the semester of matriculation.
+To reactivate their matriculation, these candidates must receive permission from the dean of the respective school.
+Such candidates will need to reapply, by resubmitting all documents required under the current admissions process.
+They will also be required to meet all current degree requirements within the five-year period from the beginning of the semester of matriculation.
 If this is not possible, the candidate may have to complete additional courses and current degree requirements.